 I have enjoyed the creative arts since I was young.
 As an adult, workshops led me to the Sitka Art Center, La Paloma Art Center in Mexico, and Chinese watercolor in Japan.
 I created a Women & Wine workshop series, curated Artist shows, including the Nch’i-Wana Native American show at Skamania Lodge.
 I also received grants to teach my Creative Art Classes in Oregon and Colorado Senior Centers.

-am a Resident Artist at the Astoria Art Loft.
+am an Associate Artist at the Astoria Art Loft.
 I’m enjoying the opportunities to

 create with the other artists.
-Sharing what I am learning to 4-H kids is
+Sharing what I am learning with 4-H kids is

 amazing.
 My biggest joy was teaching art classes at the Knight Cancer Center.